 With deferred annuities, the income earned within the plan is tax-deferred and paid upon withdrawal.
 But unlike retirement accounts, annuity contributions are not tax-deductible.
 Investment returns can either be fixed-rate or variable-rate, depending on the specific annuity setup.

-While annuities are an excellent idea and concept, the wide variety of plans as well as the many insurance companies and agents offering them, make them a potential minefield.
+While annuities are an excellent idea and concept, the wide variety of plans, as well as the many insurance companies and agents offering them, make them a potential minefield.
 For example, many annuities are riddled with high fees and are subject to limited withdrawal options.

 Because they contain so many moving parts, any annuity contracts you plan to enter into should be carefully reviewed.
 Pay close attention to all the details, including the small ones.
-It is, after all, a contract, and therefore legally binding.
+It is, after all, a contract and, therefore, legally binding.
 For that reason, you may want to have a potential annuity reviewed by an attorney before finalizing the deal.

 15. Alternative Investments

 Alternative investments cover a lot of territory.
 Examples include precious metals, commodities, private equity, art and collectibles, and digital assets.
-These fall more in the category of high risk/potential high reward, and you should proceed very carefully and with only the smallest slice of your portfolio.
+These fall more in the category of high risk/potentially high reward, and you should proceed very carefully and with only the smallest slice of your portfolio.

 To simplify the process of selecting alternative assets, you can invest through platforms such as Yieldstreet.
 With a single cash investment, you can invest in multiple alternatives.

 “Investors can purchase real estate directly on Yieldstreet, through fractionalized investments in single deals,” offers Milind Mehere, Founder & Chief Executive Officer at Yieldstreet.
 “Investors can access private equity and private credit at high minimums by investing in a private market fund (think Blackstone or KKR, for instance).
 On Yieldstreet, they can have access to third-party funds at a fraction of the previously required minimums.
 Yieldstreet also offers venture capital (fractionalized) exposure directly.
-Buying a piece of blue-chip art can be expensive, and prohibitive for most investors, which is why Yieldstreet offers fractionalized assets to diversified art portfolios.”
+Buying a piece of blue-chip art can be expensive and prohibitive for most investors, which is why Yieldstreet offers fractionalized assets to diversified art portfolios.”

 Yieldstreet also provides access to digital asset investments, with the benefit of allocating to established professional funds, such as Pantera or Osprey Fund.
 The platform does not currently offer commodities but plans to do so in the future.